 The board wishes to maintain good working relations with vendors who supply materials, supplies and services to the school system.
 The school shall not extend favoritism to any vendors.
 Each order shall be placed on the basis of quality, price and delivery, with past services being a factor if all other considerations are equal.
 The administrative team may, in its discretion, use a Nebraska a state-wide cooperative purchasing program in lieu of obtaining quotes or bids under this policy to the extent such a bid or quote is not otherwise independently required by law.

-Unless such purchase is made in compliance with applicable state statutes, no purchase will be made from:

-a board member or an employee;

-a board member's or employee’s parent, spouse, child or a member of his/her immediate household; or

-any enterprise in which a board member or employee has a direct or indirect interest (except public utilities).
+No purchase shall be made that violates any conflict of interest policy or law.

 No employee shall endorse any product of any type or kind in such a manner as will identify him/her in any way as an employee of the school district.